datonst/UETProgramCourse_Web/README.md

 # UETCourseProgram_Web
-Project helps students in UET to find subjects that need to study in semester
+Project helps students in UET to find subjects that need to study in semester.
+## Frontend - ReactJS.
+ My partner used my project to create a web interface following the [link](https://github.com/ndtuananh04/UET-PROGRAM-FRONTEND).
 ## Backend - Spring
 Server side components of the web application are using Java and Spring Framework with MySQL and Hibernate.

 __Technologies__